Digital Signature

 Based on the technology used, there are three key types of digital signatures:

 1. Simple Electronic Signature (SES):Considered the most basic, these do not require strong ID verification or signer authentication.
 Uploading a scanned image of the signature, or checking a box to indicate consent of agreement or acknowledgment is sufficient to authenticate the transaction.
-Most common examples include standard e-commerce purchase transactions or any simple form that needs signing
+Most common examples include standard e-commerce purchase transactions or any simple form that needs digital signing

 2. Advanced Electronic Signature (AES):These signatures reliably identify the signer and establishes a link between the signer and the signature.
 In AES signatures, signers are asked to produce a unique access code during and after the signing process and use a valid document to confirm their identity.
 When the signer sends the signed document, a Certificate Authority (CA) issues a certificate authenticating the electronic signature.
 AES uses a PKI (public key infrastructure) digital signature technology to satisfy the requirements for an electronic seal approval.
 A common example is candidates accepting offer letters from companies after receiving a pin or code from HR and sending back the signed document with a scanned copy of their valid ID like a driver’s license